TheLux83/100-days-of-code/log.md

 **Thoughts:** Since I needed a News or Blog app for my SafeDB App anyways, I thought it might be a good idea to follow CoreySchafers Django Series, since it is highly recommended and now that I know a few things, it was easier to follow.
 And I've succeeded in creating this app.
 Now I just have to edit it, so that it fits into my SafeDB.

+### Day 63: April 14, 2020

+**Today's Progress**: Tried to implement my blog app into my fire_dep app.

+**Thoughts:** First try to implement my newly created blog app into my fire_dep app.
+But unfortunately I wasn't able to.
+It was a problem with my created CustomUser in my safe_dep and the use of normal User models in the blog app.
+Have to find out what to do

+### Day 64: April 15, 2020

+**Today's Progress**: Implemented my blog app into my fire_dep app

+**Thoughts:** Well, not completely, but I managed to get it running.
+Now I have to change the user models or the user app I've implemented to create a profile.